Top 5 Myths

-The amount of collected private data, a level of data protection, and a level of misuse, depends on particular VPN that a customer decides to use.
+The amount of collected private data, the level of data protection, and the level of misuse, depend on the particular VPN that a customer decides to use.
 Unreliable companies may leak your private statistics, other ones improperly protect collected information.

-Therefore customer should be wise choosing VPN provider.
+Therefore, customers should be wise to choose a VPN provider.
 You cannot just go to the Google Play store and use any randomly selected VPN appearing there in a list.